lookB4Uleap/project_Greenified/README.md

 To be implemented : A system to score users and their posts based on relevance and quality of content.

 Frontend (React) deployed on Firebase.
-Backend (Node.JS and Express) deployed on Heroku.
+Backend (Node.JS and Express) deployed on Vercel.

 # Screenshots
 ![view posts](./images/image1.png)